 The quest for tracing back the ampere, the unit of electric current and one of the seven base units of the international system of units (SI), to quantum standards is a hitherto unsolved problem.
 Worldwide research now focuses on the investigation of single-electron devices.
-In these devices, an electron with electric charge e transported with the frequency f realises a current I = e · f.
+In these devices, an electron with electric charge e transported with the frequency f realises a current I = · f.

 Novel techniques may allow to increase the realised currents by orders of magnitude as compared to single-electron tunnelling devices (SET) where the current is limited to a few picoamperes.
 In the GaAs devices developed at PTB, an applied high frequency produces a surface acoustic wave by means of the piezo-electric effect.
 The associated propagating modulation of the electrostatic